Springfield Model 1869

 breechblock service rifle.
 Made by the Springfield Armory, it featured a shortened 29.5 in barrel in place of the Model 1868’s 32.5 in length.

-History and design
+History and Design

-Originally, the trapdoor Springfields were created to convert Model 1863 Springfield rifled muskets to breech-loaders at a relatively low cost.
+Originally, the trapdoor Springfields were created to convert Springfield Model 1861 and Springfield Model 1863 rifled muskets to breech-loading rifles at a relatively low cost.

-The Model 1869 Cadet Rifle was a shortened version of the Springfield Model 1868.
-It had a 29.5 in barrel, compared to the 32.5 in barrel of the Model 1868, and had an overall length of 48.8 in.
-The Model 1869 was produced using Model 1868 Erskine S. Allin-designed receivers and breech blocks, but used a stock that was manufactured specifically for the Model 1869.
-The Model 1869 had a narrower buttplate and the stock around the barrel was thinner than on the Model 1868.
+The Model 1869 cadet rifle was a shortened version of the Springfield Model 1868.
+It had a 29.6 in barrel, compared to the 32.6 in barrel of the Model 1868, and had an overall length of 48.8 in.
+The Model 1869 was produced using Model 1868 receivers and breechblocks, but used a stock that was manufactured specifically for the Model 1869.
+The Model 1869 had a narrower buttplate and the stock, around the barrel was thinner than on the Model 1868.

-This model has its own sequence of serial numbers, running from 1 to approx. 3422 and they were manufactured exclusively for West Point cadets.
+This model has its own sequence of serial numbers, running from 1 to approximately 3400.